Cluster Failure

 "Activity in the 'ToM regions' in posterior STS, intersecting the parietal lobe, also correlated with differential effects in attentional reorienting.
 In line with our findings, this argues against distinct functional subregions in the STS and adjacent cortices and is more in favor of the assumption that the same STS region can serve different cognitive functions, as a flexible component in networks with other brain regions.
 There is abundant evidence for this proposition from neuroanatomical studies revealing bidirectional connections of the STS region with a variety of brain structures, such as the ventral and medial frontal cortex, lateral prefrontal and premotor areas, the parietal cortex, and mesial temporal regions (Seltzer & Pandya, 1989a, 1994)."

-studies in the ‘‘ ToM’’ category (Kobayashi et al., 2007; Voellm et al., 2006; Takahashi et al., 2004; Gallagher et al., 2000) report medial prefrontal activity together with STS activation, whereas STS activity in speech pro cessing was more accompanied by inferior frontal activation (Uppenkamp, Johnsrude, Norris, Marslen-Wilson, & Patterson, 2006; Rimol, Specht, Weis, Savoy, & Hugdahl, 2005).
+In line with the network assumption, four of the five studies in the ‘‘ ToM’’ category (Kobayashi et al., 2007; Voellm et al., 2006; Takahashi et al., 2004; Gallagher et al., 2000) report medial prefrontal activity together with STS activation, whereas STS activity in speech pro cessing was more accompanied by inferior frontal activation (Uppenkamp, Johnsrude, Norris, Marslen-Wilson, & Patterson, 2006; Rimol, Specht, Weis, Savoy, & Hugdahl, 2005).
 This might imply that the STS serves ToM when coactivated with medial prefrontal regions, while being

 involved in speech processing when coactivated with the inferior frontal cortex."